CoenKonings/project-trade-center/README.md

 # Project Trade Center
-A web-based application that helps students at HKU find someone to trade their assigned projects with.
+A web-based application that helps students at HKU music technology find someone to trade their assigned projects with.
+Users tell the system which project they were assigned and which project they would prefer.
+The system then finds a student they can trade with.
+If possible, the system also detects possible trades with multiple students (eg. student 1 goes from project A to project B, student 2 goes from B to C, and student 3 goes from C to A).

-The system creates a directed graph, where each node represents a project and each proposal is represented by an edge.
+The system creates a directed graph, where each node represents a project and each project trade proposal is represented by an edge.
 When a new proposal is made, the system checks for cycles in the graph.
-If a cycle is created by the new proposal, the people whose proposals are part of the cycle are matched and instructed to contact the teacher to trade projects.
+If a cycle is created by the new proposal, the person who created the proposal is instructed to contact the other people whose proposals are in the cycle.